mengtong021/mengtong.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋Hello there, I'm Tong!"
+title: "About"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+👋Hello there, I'm Tong!
 I hold a PhD in the Sociology of Education from [Durham University](https://www.durham.ac.uk/).
 My research sits at the intersection of digital intimacy, gender, and international student mobility, with a particular focus on Chinese international students.

 My doctoral research explores how Chinese international students perceive and experience mobile dating applications, and how dating app use reshapes their understandings and practices of intimacy in transnational contexts.
 I am always open to conversations and collaborations with scholars working on related topics, including digital intimacy, gender, intercultural communication, migration, Bourdieu's theory and China studies.

-I received my MA degree in TESOL with Distinction from [University College London (UCL)](https://www.ucl.ac.uk/) in 2019 and my BA in English language and literature from [Taiyuan University of Technology](https://english.tyut.edu.cn/) in 2018.
+I received my MA degree in TESOL with Distinction from [UCL Institute of Education](https://www.ucl.ac.uk/ioe/) in 2019 and my BA in English language and literature from [Taiyuan University of Technology](https://english.tyut.edu.cn/) in 2018.

 # Selected Experiences